A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: RELATED WORK

 \subsection{Traditional Methods}

-Out of the three compliant control methods commonly used, master-slave position-force control cannot deal with the problem that the manipulated object interacts with the environment \cite{1977Force}.
-On the other hand, hybrid position-force control switches between position control and force control, resulting in poor system stability as the manipulator moves from free to constrained space \cite{12073,1993Coordinated,4154704}.
-N. Hogan introduced mechanical impedance to compliant operations and proposed impedance control \cite{4788393,1985Impedance, Neville1985Impedance,1985Impedance1}.
-By adjusting the dynamic relationship between the end-effector's pose and contact force, impedance control allows the interaction of the manipulator and the external environment to exhibit compliant characteristics.

-In the dual-arm cooperative handling operation, researchers such as Lei Y \cite{8593853}, Hu \cite{2021Coordinated}, and Liu \cite{s21144653} utilized impedance control to manage the manipulators' operating forces.
-Stanley A proposed the concept of object-impedance \cite{143355}, establishing an impedance model between the object and the environment to control their interaction force.
-Additionally, Caccavale proposed a double-loop impedance control method based on the above ideas \cite{4639601}.
-In this method, the centralized impedance controller (outer impedance) facilitates compliant contact between the object and the environment, while the decentralized impedance controller (inner impedance) controls the force between the end-effectors and the object.
-A host of researchers, including Heck\cite{20140717299306} and Tarbourich\cite{20201908638489}, further refined the compliant control framework for symmetric bi-manual manipulation based on \cite{4639601}.

-While the algorithm presented in \cite{4639601} considers the control of internal and external forces, it is currently only applied to dual-arm cooperative handling operations.
-Though there are several studies on the single-arm peg-in-hole assembly \cite{WOS:000583937200001, WOS:000778988400068, WOS:000543336600003, WOS:000509585900111}, research on dual-arm assemblies is scarce and mainly involves unsymmetrical cooperative operations, where one arm holds the peg and the other holds the hole \cite{WOS:000900230000001, peg-in-hole2020yanjiang}.
+In the dual-arm cooperative handling operation, researchers such as Yan \cite{8593853}, Hu \cite{2021Coordinated}, and Liu \cite{s21144653} utilized impedance control to manage the manipulators' operating forces.
+Caccavale proposed a double-loop impedance control method based on the above ideas \cite{4639601}.
+In this method, the centralized impedance controller facilitates compliant contact between the object and the environment, while the decentralized impedance controller controls the force between the end-effectors and the object.
+A host of researchers, including Heck\cite{20140717299306} and Tarbouriech\cite{20201908638489}, further refined the compliant control framework for symmetric bi-manual manipulation based on \cite{4639601}.
+Most of the studies cited above utilized manually calibrated impedance parameters, which cannot adapt to changes in the system or environment.
+Recently, several algorithms that can adjust impedance parameters online have been proposed, such as those based on nonlinear optimization \cite{8273239}, quadratic optimization \cite{8593853}, adaptive law compensation \cite{9254995}, and neural network \cite{8812496}.
+While these methods consider the control of internal and external forces, it is currently only applied to dual-arm cooperative handling operations.
+Though there are several studies on the single-arm peg-in-hole assembly \cite{WOS:000778988400068, WOS:000543336600003} , research on dual-arm assemblies is scarce and mainly involves unsymmetrical cooperative operations, where one arm holds the peg and the other holds the hole \cite{peg-in-hole2020yanjiang}.
 To our knowledge, there is no published research on the symmetrical dual-arm peg-in-hole assembly operation, where both arms hold the same peg.
-Due to the system's closed-chain constraint, synchronous control is critical, making such a precision operation challenging.